A Answers (4)

 - They might also help with our sleep-wake cycle

 Chia Pets may have no apparent purpose, but chia seed?
 Now, that's something to get excited about.
-Chia -- a harvested, unprocessed, nutty-tasting, nutrient-dense whole grain with omega-3 fatty acids -- has among the highest antioxidant activity of any whole food, outdistancing even fresh blueberries.
-One study showed that 30 grams of chia seed taken with bread decreased the sharp blood sugar spike seen an hour after eating.
-Another study showed that chia lowers blood pressure and the risk of heart problems.
+Chia--a harvested, unprocessed, nutty-tasting, nutrient-dense seed with omega-3 fatty acids--has among the highest antioxidant activity of any whole food, some people claiming it even beats fresh blueberries.
+One small study showed that up to 24 grams of chia seed eaten in bread decreased the sharp blood sugar spike seen two hours after eating.
+Another study showed that chia lowers blood pressure and other risk factors for heart disease.
 My recommendation: two daily doses of about 20 grams of seeds each.

 Chia seeds are a great source of fiber, but that's not all.
 In this video, registered dietitian Ashley Koff reveals another reason why she's a fan of chia seeds.